Ashtanga – The methodology behind the postures: Part 1

 But all other things being equal, which aspects of the postures to emphasize first?
 Generally speaking, start with the ground and work up.
 Hatha yoga is all about opposing energies or qualities.
 Grounding and lifting come to mind.
-I emphasize what I consider to be the grounding aspects first and build the lifting aspects on that foundation.
-If we continue with our example of marichyasana A, B, C, and D, I would consider being able to access the pelvis by fulling sitting upright, and, the binding as two grounding aspects in these postures.
+I emphasize what I consider to be the grounding aspects first.
+Then I build the lifting aspects on that foundation.
+Let’s continue with our example of marichyasana A, B, C, and D. I consider being able to access the pelvis by fully sitting upright, and, the binding as two grounding aspects in these postures.
 If you can’t sit up, then you’re falling back (not grounded/stable).
 The binding adds to the stability in these postures and can give you something to work against or from.

-By spending some time really working marichyasana A, we’re allowing time for the shoulders to open enough to bind and for the hamstrings to lengthen enough that we can sit up and even fold forward to some degree.
-Adding the ½ lotus to marichyasana often challenges the binding aspect, so I would add marichyasana B after there is consistency in binding marichyasana A and after there is some ease in ½ lotus where it occurs in earlier postures in the primary series.
+By spending some time really working marichyasana A, we allow time for the shoulders to open enough to bind.
+And we allow for the hamstrings to lengthen enough that we can sit up and even fold forward to some degree.
+Adding the half lotus to marichyasana often challenges the binding aspect.
+So, I would add marichyasana B after there is consistency in binding marichyasana A and after there is some ease in half lotus where it occurs in earlier postures in the primary series.
 (Janu sirsasana A, ardha baddha paschimottanasana, etc…)

 Anatomy aside, there are other reasons to add poses in the Ashtanga primary series sooner or to wait a bit before adding poses.
 Those other reasons are related to our other intentions for practice.
 Most likely, we don’t just do the Ashtanga practice for its physical benefits.